-Green Economy Working Group
+Green Economy Work Group

-To address requirements as detailed in HB 1109, the Washington State Department of Commerce has convened a work group regarding the development of Washington’s green economy based on the state’s competitive advantages in energy, water, natural resources and agriculture.
+To address requirements as detailed in HB 1109, the Washington State Department of Commerce convened a work group regarding the development of Washington’s green economy based on the state’s competitive advantages in energy, water, natural resources and agriculture.

 Opportunities in Education and Workforce Development